paramipersonal/selenium-test-facebook/README.md

 Since most of the css selectors were created dynamically, finding locators and selecting the proper DOM locators in a way that the code can be re-used , was the primary challenge.

+## Next Steps that could be taken:
+* More basic but similar functionalities could be tested .
+Some examples are : add a story, add About, add Photos.
+* Facebook does not allow posting two identical posts within a short interval of time.
+This could be tested.